MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

         **Unreal**</a><br>
         Unreal Engine 4 is a powerful, open source creation engine with full support for mixed reality in both C++ and Blueprints.<br>
         <br>
-        HoloLens support for Unreal Engine 4.24 is currently in beta.<br>
+        As of Unreal Engine 4.25, HoloLens support is full-featured and production-ready.<br>
         <br>
         See the [Unreal development overview](unreal-development-overview.md) to get started with Unreal development for HoloLens 2.
     :::column-end:::